 Cut one set of threads away from the stitched edge.
 Don’t try to cut too close to the stitching at this stage.

 Gently pull away the remaining double set of threads.
 Carefully trim the remaining thread ends.
 I find it easier to trim the ends with the right side facing me.

-Have a go at producing some samples using different colours, shapes etc. Make up your own patterns or copy the ones we have used.
+Have a go at producing some samples using the stitches shown in this hardanger embroidery tutorial with different colours, shapes etc. Make up your own patterns or copy the ones we have used.

 For those of you who have been following the hand embroidery series you will know that we try and convert our samples into something useful.